alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

 ## Overview

 In many cases, AWS customers spin up EC2/SageMaker Notebook instances for certain tasks and forget about shutting down the service after use.
-This can lead to a lot of wastage of EC2/SageMaker resources which can be used for other tasks.
-The cost of running these instances can be enormous which provides an opportunity for cost-savings by shutting down idle/underutilized instances.
+This provides an opportunity for cost-savings by stopping idle/underutilized instances.
-In some use cases, AWS provides the feature to auto shutdown of associated instances.
-For example : AWS Cloud9 However, for native use of EC2/Sagemaker Notebook instances, this auto-stop feature is currently not available.
-IIAS (Idle Instance Auto Stop) can be used to auto-stop EC2/SageMaker Notebook instances that are running but are idle in the AWS account.
+In some services, AWS provides the feature to auto shutdown of associated instances.
+For example : AWS Cloud9 IIAS (Idle Instance Auto Stop) can be used to auto-stop EC2/SageMaker Notebook instances that are running but are idle in the AWS account.
 IIAS deploys CW alarms with actions to stop EC2 instances whereas LifeCycle Configs are used to stop SageMaker instances You just need to deploy IIAS in one-region and it takes care of all your EC2/ SageMaker notebook instances!